rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 #### Iterating Through Lines with the lines Method

-Rust has a helpful method to handle line-by-line iteration of strings, conveniently named `lines`, that works as shown in Listing 12-17.
+Rust has a helpful method to владение line-by-line iteration of strings, conveniently named `lines`, that works as shown in Listing 12-17.
 Note that this won’t compile yet.